A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: Introduction

 Recently, second-order subspace methods have been proposed to utilize the local curvature information of the smooth component of the objective function for solving large-scale problems.
-These methods employ random subspace techniques to address high dimension Hessian.
+These methods employ random subspace techniques to address high-dimensional Hessian.
 For smooth convex optimization, Gower et al.~\cite{GKLP19} proposed a randomized subspace Newton method.
 For smooth nonconvex optimization, Fuji et al.~\cite{FPT24} proposed a randomized subspace variant of the regularized Newton method discussed by Ueda and Yamashita~\cite{UY10} and Zhao et al.~\cite{ZLD24} proposed a cubic regularized subspace Newton method.
 The existing literature on randomized second-order methods for composite optimization is comparatively less extensive.
 Hanzely et al.~\cite{HDNR20} proposed a cubic regularization method to address convex composite optimization problems.
-The cubic regularization Newton method demonstrates superior iteration complexity in comparison to both gradient and Newton methods~\cite{NP06,CGT11a}.
-However, both~\cite{HDNR20,ZLD24} require the exact solution of the cubic regularization subproblem at each iteration, which typically lacks a closed-form solution.
-This requirement results in a discrepancy between theoretical expectations and practical implementation.
+Both~\cite{HDNR20,ZLD24} require the exact solution of the cubic regularization subproblem at each iteration, which typically lacks a closed-form solution.